 Charcoal toothbrush for kids

-Another similar option which is great for kids is myHomeBody's Biodegradable Kids Toothbrushes.
-Similar to the ones from EveEco, these are made from natural wood and BPA-free biodegradable nylon.
+Another similar option that is great for kids is the Greenzla kids bamboo charcoal toothbrushes.
+These are made from natural wood and BPA-free biodegradable nylon, with extra-soft bristles.

-The difference is that they are a better size for kids' hands and mouth, and come with colorful icons on the handle so you can tell them apart.
+They are also a better size for kids' hands and mouths, and come with colorful handles so you can tell them apart.

 Electric toothbrush heads with charcoal bristles